PennyLaneAI/catalyst/doc/dev/quick_start.rst

 the first call, resulting in faster initial execution.
 Note that implicit type promotion for most datatypes are allowed in the compilation as long as it doesn't lead to a loss of data.

-Compiling with Control-flows
+Compiling with Control Flow
 ============================
-Catalyst has support for natively compiled control flow as "first-class" components of any quantum program, providing a much smaller representation and compile times for large circuits, and also enabling the compilation of arbitrarily parametrized circuits.
+Catalyst has support for natively compiled control flow as "first-class" components of any quantum program, providing a much smaller representation and compilation time for large circuits, and also enabling the compilation of arbitrarily parametrized circuits.

-**The list of Catalyst control-flows:**
+**Catalyst-provided control flow operations:**

 .. raw:: html